enkidevs/curriculum/lua/roblox-studio/tweening-service-i/tween-service-syntax.md

 ## Content
 To access this tool, assign a variable that accesses the tweenservice.
 Simply set it equal to `game.TweenService`.

-Now, to actually use tweenservice, follow the code below:
+Now, to actually use TweenService, follow the code below:
 ```lua
 TweenService = game.TweenService
 local Tween = TweenService:Create(Part, Info, PropertyTable)